 According to a recent study published in

-, “Students who took notes on laptops tended to transcribe the content verbatim,” Mueller said.
+, “Students who took notes on laptops tended to transcribe the content verbatim."
 Those students took many more notes, but seemed to process what they heard much less.
 In a test taken a few minutes after completing the lecture, students who had taken notes using longhand performed much better.
 The difference was particularly striking on conceptual questions, where students had to take two pieces of information they’d heard in the lecture and synthesize them into a conclusion.

 I love to spend time in the archives doing research